rehna-jp/Provena/READMe.md

 ## 🎯 Overview

-TrustChain combats the **$500+ billion global counterfeit goods market** by creating an immutable, AI-verified trail of product provenance.
+Provena combats the **$500+ billion global counterfeit goods market** by creating an immutable, AI-verified trail of product provenance.
 Every product gets a digital twin on the blockchain, verified by autonomous AI agents at each supply chain checkpoint.

 ### Quick Demo Flow